L12D2/backup_hcho_asiaaq_-_more/step_by_step_pairing.md

 ```

 - This installs the asia_aq_cs branch of my MELODIES MONET work: https://github.com/L12D2/mm_uxarray/tree/asia_aq_cs
+- Both printed paths must point inside the directories you just cloned (./monetio_uxarray/monetio/__init__.py and ./mm_uxarray/melodies_monet/__init__.py).
+If either shows a site-packages/ path instead, conda's copy is shadowing the editable install and none of my changes are active — rerun the conda remove --force-remove -y monetio step, then reinstall.
 - `-e` installs an editable version of my branch to your own environment
   - Why use `-e`?
     - As of July 31, 2026, this code has not been PR’d by the MELODIES MONET team.
 By using this branch, you have access to all the features and updates I made in Summer 2026. `-e` will allow you to scale this existing code to meet your needs as ingesting PRs can take considerable time.